ilyakozubovskiy/searching-in-strings/README.md

 # Searching in Strings

-A beginner level task for practicing String class methods.
+A beginner level task for practicing String class methods for searching in strings.

 ## Get the Project